-Charlottesville wants to cover Confederate statues.
-But finding fabric large enough isn't easy, leaders say
+Charlottesville has found fabric big enough to cover 2 Confederate statues

 Story highlights

-- "The only hold-up right now is finding the fabric," the council clerk said

-(CNN)Officials in Charlottesville, Virginia, want to cover two controversial Confederate statues -- but they say finding pieces of black material large enough to do the job is proving difficult.
+But by Wednesday morning, the shrouds were on their way, she said.

+"The drapes have been ordered and may be in place by the end of the week, pending department resources to properly secure them at both statues," she told CNN.

-At a heated meeting this week, the Charlottesville City Council unanimously voted to cover the statues of Robert E. Lee and Stonewall Jackson in black.
+At a heated meeting Monday, the Charlottesville City Council unanimously voted to cover the two statues in black.

 The vote was meant to signal the city mourning the death of Heather Heyer, who was killed August 12 when a car plowed into a crowd of counterprotesters who'd gathered to oppose a rally of white nationalist and other right-wing organizations.

-Note: This story has been updated to reflect the latest information from Charlottesville officials regarding their efforts to cover two Confederate statues.